resatgafarli/prototype/README.md

 ## Main Features of Component
 * Open and edit audio subtitle
-* Synchronize subtitle with audio file
+* Prelisten and Synchronize subtitle with audio file
 * Crop audio file by subtitle
 * Search Subtitle Over Internet